kigster/sparkfun7SD/README.md

 ## Sparkfun7SD

 Set of libraries for using Sparkfun 7-segment displays (4 digit), but using different means of connectivity as subclasses.
-It is based on the tutorials pulished @ https://learn.sparkfun.com/tutorials/using-the-serial-7-segment-display
+It is based on the tutorials published @ https://learn.sparkfun.com/tutorials/using-the-serial-7-segment-display

 ## The hardware